Going Green with Glamour at Guatemala’s Lake Atitlan

 I could spend a full day listing all of the lodge’s eco-credentials but for the sake of expediency, I’ll move on.
 (If you’re curious, check out the “conservation” tab on their website.

-Still dreaming about the 1,000 thread-count sheets awaiting me back in my suite, I walked downstairs to the restaurant for dinner.
+Still dreaming about the 1,000 thread-count sheets awaiting me back in my suite, I walk downstairs to the restaurant for dinner.

-The four-course dinner menu featuring an entrée of crusted eggplant filled with sweet pepper, onion, basil, ricotta and parmesan and followed by a delightful Kahlua chocolate mousse was so fresh and flavorful that I barely even noticed it was meat-free.
+The four-course dinner menu features an entrée of crusted eggplant filled with sweet pepper, onion, basil, ricotta, and parmesan.
+It’s so fresh and flavorful that I barely even notice it’s meat-free.
+The eggplant is then followed by a delightful Kahlua chocolate mousse.

-After dinner I retired to my balcony with a glass of wine and a book just willing the sun to come up so I could finally appreciate the view in daylight.
-I gave in to fatigue around 11pm and went to bed.
-I was soothed into dreamland by the gentle lapping of the lake and the occasional rustling of the palms in the wind.
+I give in to fatigue around 11pm and fall into bed.
+I’m soothed into dreamland by the gentle lapping of the lake and the occasional rustling of the palms in the wind.

-That night, I slept the kind of deep sleep you can only achieve in a TV-less room filled with cool breezes off a volcano-ringed lake.
+That night, I sleep the kind of deep sleep you can only achieve in a TV-less room filled with cool breezes off a volcano-ringed lake.

 Things to do on Lake Atitlan

-When my eyes opened for the first time the next morning around 5am the sunrise view did not disappoint.
-From the comfort of my bed, I was staring straight out at a giant volcano highlighted against a swirling pink sky.
-Magnificent.
+When my eyes open for the first time this morning around 5am, the sunrise view does not disappoint.
+From the comfort of my bed, I’m staring straight out at a giant volcano highlighted against a swirling pink sky.

-There was really no going back to sleep after that so I slipped out of bed and reconvened out on the balcony with my camera to watch the rest of the sunrise.
+There is really no going back to sleep after that so I slip out of bed and reconvene out on the balcony with my camera to watch the rest of the sunrise.

 The Village of Santiago

-He seemed like a good kid and was the only one around that appeared to speak English so I retained Little Juan’s services for a reasonable fee and we were on our way to explore the village.
+He seems like a good kid and is the only one around who appears to speak English.
+So I retain Little Juan’s services for a reasonable fee and we’re off to explore the village.

 Just as I’m beginning to wonder if Little Juan has sold me into a cult, he explains that this is Maximon, a quasi-deity figure revered by the villagers who regularly visit him bearing gifts of liquor and cigars (which are considered important accessories to his dress).

-It was interesting, but I’m still not entirely sure what I was watching.
+It’s interesting, but I’m still not entirely sure what I’m watching.

 What I do know for sure is that I’ve never seen anything else quite like it…oh, and that I paid $3 to take a picture of it (how do you not take a picture of that?).

-Next, we visited the church which was standing room only during a service in progress.
-The interior of the church was beautifully ornate but I really enjoyed seeing all of the townspeople in their colorful traditional garments.
+It’s standing room only during a service in progress.
+The interior of the church is beautifully ornate but I really enjoy seeing all of the townspeople in their colorful traditional garments.

-After watching the service for a bit, I decided to pay Little Juan and cut him loose for the rest of the day, free to pick up another blonde American tourist who doesn’t even know she needs him yet.
+After watching the service for a bit, I decide to pay Little Juan and cut him loose for the rest of the day.
+Free to pick up another blonde American tourist who doesn’t even know she needs him yet.

-As often happens on Lake Atitlan, the afternoon winds had picked up significantly making the ride back across the lake quite a bone-rattling adventure.
-But we arrived back at eco-paradise in one piece.
+As often happens on Lake Atitlan, the afternoon winds pick up significantly making the ride back across the lake quite a bone-rattling adventure.
+But we arrive back at eco-paradise in one piece.

-After lunch, I retired back to my balcony to start compiling my notes and figure out what questions I needed to ask Mayah and Jeffro that evening.
+After lunch, I retire back to my balcony to start compiling my notes.

-It was great to meet them both and it’s inherently obvious just how much they love this place, their staff and the entire community.
+It’s great to meet them both and it’s inherently obvious just how much they love this place, their staff, and the entire community.
 Honestly, it’s not like staying at a hotel at all.
 It’s more like staying at Mayah and Jeffro’s home…their really, really nice home.

-The next morning, I had breakfast served on my balcony (because you can here at Laguna Lodge, there’s no extra charge for room service).
-Then, at Maya and Jeffro’s urging, I took a hike through the private nature reserve, one of the most unique features of the lodge.
+The next morning, I enjoy breakfast served on my balcony (because you can here at Laguna Lodge, there’s no extra charge for room service).
+Then, at Maya and Jeffro’s urging, I take a hike through the private nature reserve, one of the most unique features of the lodge.

-There are several trails but, since time was short, I chose the shorter trail that goes up to a hilltop palapa perched on the edge of the lake.
+There are several trails but, since time is short, I choose the shorter trail that goes up to a hilltop palapa perched on the edge of the lake.
 There are two hammocks up there and it’s the perfect place to soak in views of the lake and volcanoes as far as the eye can see.

 Spa Treatments at Laguna Lodge

-After my hike, it was time to put my travel writer hat back on and dutifully check out the spa (I’m nothing if not thorough).
-Mayah had suggested their signature Mayan Foot Treatment performed by therapist, Marta, who I learned the night before had been hired when she showed up at their home one day looking for work.
+After my hike, it’s time to put my travel writer hat back on and dutifully check out the spa (I’m nothing if not thorough).
+Mayah suggested their signature Mayan Foot Treatment performed by therapist, Marta, who (I learned last night) was hired when she showed up at their home one day looking for work.

 They tried her out in various positions helping out around the lodge before discovering her talent at massage.
-You see, Marta had developed her technique from years of relieving her mother’s sore shoulders from heavy lifting (carrying large stacks of firewood is something everyone does here).
+Marta developed her technique from years of relieving her mother’s sore shoulders from heavy lifting (carrying large stacks of firewood is something everyone does here).

 After training her in other massage techniques like Balinese and Swedish, they developed her signature treatment.
 It’s a 30-minute combination of an Aveda Caribbean sugar cane scrub and massage with Suki organic bergamot oil, followed by peppermint foot lotion.

-Sadly, after wrapping up some final interview questions over lunch, it was time to leave and make the long drive back to Guatemala City.
-Mayah, Jeffro and Juan saw me off in the boat and it was literally heartbreaking to leave this incredible place that, from the minute I arrived, felt like home.
+Sadly, after wrapping up some final interview questions over lunch, it’s time to leave and make the long drive back to Guatemala City.

 I can’t thank them and the rest of the staff at Laguna Lodge enough for an amazing weekend at one of the most uniquely charming and beautiful places I’ve ever had the pleasure to visit.